Find out more today

 Want to know more about E-learning?
 Take a tour of our innovative and user-friendly E-learning portal here

-Unit 1 - Research and use evidence-based information about digital orthodontic practice
+Core Unit 1 - Research and use evidence-based information about digital orthodontic practice

+This unit describes the performance outcomes, skills and knowledge required to research and apply information about digital orthodontics to own practice.
 It requires knowledge of sources of evidence-based research about orthodontic practice, different types of digital orthodontic treatments, current and emerging evidence-based theories and current and emerging technologies for diagnosing, planning, monitoring and delivering digital orthodontic treatments.
 It includes comparison between traditional and digital orthodontic treatments and their benefits and disadvantages.

-Unit 2 - Perform orthodontic examinations and record taking
+Core Unit 2 - Perform orthodontic examinations and record taking

 This unit describes the performance outcomes, skills and knowledge to undertake orthodontic diagnostic examination and record taking procedures as the basis of comprehensive orthodontic diagnosis.
 Examinations are both extra and intra-oral and include intra-oral (three-dimensional) 3D scanning, cephalometry and photography.
+It requires the ability to diagnose malocclusion, with clinical examination using records as a supplement or to confirm the findings.

-Unit 3 – Diagnose orthodontic conditions and plan treatments
+Core Unit 3 – Diagnose orthodontic conditions and plan treatments

 This unit describes the performance outcomes, skills and knowledge required make a substantiated diagnosis for a presenting orthodontic complaint based on examinations and patient interactions, and then to prepare and refine treatment plans based on that analysis.
 It also involves the skills to communicate ethically and effectively with patients and agree on a finalised treatment plan.